Monday, 24 February 2025

 Nothing new about the outfit I'm wearing today, unless you count my newly-dyed roots, courtesy of Jon.
 This is a rare glimpse of my hair in its naturally straight state.
 If I wasn't off swimming in the morning I'd have been tempted to try out this box of tricks I picked up in a charity shop earlier....

 This is how your hair is supposed to look after you've used it.
-I'm not sure if mine will end up like that but at 50p it's no big deal if it doesn't!
+I'm not sure if mine will end up quite that good but at 50p it's no big deal if it doesn't!

 Talking of charity shop finds, here's what else I've bought in the last few days...